docker-library/docs/lightstreamer/content.md

 COPY my-lightstreamer_log.xml /lightstreamer/conf/lightstreamer_log_conf.xml
 ```

 where `my-lightstreamer_conf.xml` and `my-lightstreamer_log_conf.xml` are your custom configuration files, placed in the same directory as the Dockerfile.
-By simplying running the command:
+By simply running the command:

 ```console
 $ docker build -t my-lightstreamer